How to Improve Communication with Your Boss

-Improving Communication with authority figures make many people nervous.
+Building stronger communication with authority figures makes many people nervous.
 Your boss holds the power over your performance reviews, salary reviews, and future work assignments.
 Don’t be intimidated by all that authority.
+Instead, learn how to improve communication with your boss.

 Communication with your boss or any of your business communications can be improved.
 You just need to understand your boss and what they expect from you when you do communicate.